 Leading up to the new role

-Özge Özen Zink began working at SEB in 2000 as a customer service advisor while also studying at Lindköpings university.
-She later wrote an essay for the bank and SEB Trygg Liv with the title ”Bank & Insurance”, which took a deep dive into customer experience and Bancassurance.
+Özge Özen Zink began working at SEB as a customer service advisor while studying at Linköpings university.
+She later wrote an essay for the bank and SEB Trygg Liv with the title ”Bank & Insurance”, which took a deep dive into customer experience, wholesale banking and private/corporate insurance.

-Özge has gathered experience from several different perspectives and areas, leading up to the position she has today.
-After a year as a trainee at a competing bank, she later went on to work with large and institutional companies, credit analysis, interest rates, currency trading and questions regarding equality and diversity.
-Ten years later, in 2018, Özge was back at SEB, but this time in Private Banking.
+Leading up to the position she has today, Özge has gathered experience from several different perspectives and areas.
+After a trainee year at a competing bank, she went on to work with large and institutional companies, credit analysis, interest rates, currency trading and questions regarding equality and diversity.
+She also studied to become a health developer and mindfulness instructor and started her own business as a health strategist.
+However, Özge missed the bank and was therefore back at SEB ten years later, in 2018, this time within Private Banking.

-Two years later Özge became a business manager for PBE, which primarily aims towards founders and partners in companies experiencing strong growth.
+Two years later Özge became a business manager for PBE, which primarily targets founders and partners in companies experiencing strong growth.
 At this time, the desire to make a difference in questions concerning inclusion and diversity grew stronger, which Özge describes as a natural progression.

-– Being different is good, and it is by thinking about and acting based on diversity and inclusion can we reach our full potential - both in private and business matters, Özge says.
+– Being different is good, and it is by thinking about and acting based on diversity and inclusion that we can reach our full potential - both in private and business matters, Özge says.